solid/solidproject.org/_posts/this-week-in-solid/2019-09-05-this-week-in-solid.md

 ## Weekly Solid Call
 Every Thursday there is an hour long public call where newcomers can introduce themselves, anyone can ask general questions about Solid, and we recap the weeks works on Solid.

-You can read the [minutes of this weeks call here](https://www.w3.org/community/solid/wiki/Meetings#20190905_1000CEST).
+You can read the [minutes of this weeks call here](https://www.w3.org/community/solid/wiki/Meetings#20190905_1000 CEST).

-Next weeks call will be on the 12th September at 1600CEST on [this line](https://zoom.us/j/121552099).
+Next weeks call will be on the 12th September at 1600 CEST on [this line](https://zoom.us/j/121552099).
 You can find [the agenda here](https://www.w3.org/community/solid/wiki/Meetings#20190912_1600CEST) where you can also add items by [joining the W3C Solid Community Group](https://www.w3.org/community/solid/) or send an email to info@solidproject.org.

 ## Press